arizonaCameraLab/ASDP_Render_Module/README.md

               a run, causing the program to fail.
 Unplugging the USB cable, power-cycling the mount, and then plugging the USB cable into a different port has helped.
 Only the four ports on the top back of the server are available under Linux.
-            - **Note:** For visible-light cameras, add `--shift 16` to the command line to left-justify its bits in the 16-bit value, making it easier to view the images for debugging.
-For infrared cameras, use the `--autoRange` option to automatically stretch the contrast for each image to the full range of pixel values and use the `--removeSpikes 200` to remove single stuck pixels whose values are more than 200 counts away from all of their neighbors.
             - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the IP address of the NIC to talk with the camera on, the camera serial number, and target_N_poses.csv file name and a subdirectory of the configuration directory named **target_lateral_N_images** (where N is the target number).
+                - For visible-light cameras, add `--shift 6` to the command line to left-justify its bits in the 16-bit value, making it easier to view the images for debugging.
+                - For infrared cameras, use the `--autoRange 1.5 1.5` option to automatically stretch the contrast for each image to the full range of pixel values and use the `--removeSpikes 200` to remove single stuck pixels whose values are more than 200 counts away from all of their neighbors.
     - Run the **Target_Calibration_Estimate_Lateral** program and give it the camera, target and gimbal configuration files, the threshold value for the target center, and the root directory where the simulation or measurement data was stored (where the target_lateral_N_images directories